Skip to main content

 print("Temperature Analyzer")

-# At compile time, the square brackets tell Mojo the list type
+# Square brackets tell Mojo the `List` type at compile time

 print("Recorded", len(temps), "temperatures")